AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/classes.md

 A contract class is registered by calling a private `register` function in a canonical `ContractClassRegisterer` contract, which will emit a Registration Nullifier.
 The Registration Nullifier is defined as the `contract_class_id` itself of the class being registered.
 Note that the Private Kernel circuit will [silo](../circuits/private-kernel-tail.md#siloing-values) this value with the contract address of the `ContractClassRegisterer`, effectively storing the hash of the `contract_class_id` and `ContractClassRegisterer` address in the nullifier tree.
 As such, proving that a given contract class has been registered requires checking existence of this siloed nullifier.

+The rationale for the Registerer contract is to guarantee that the public bytecode for a contract class is publicly available.
+This is a requirement for publicly [deploying a contract instance](./instance.md#publicly_deployed), which ultimately prevents a sequencer from executing a public function for which other nodes in the network may not have the code.

 ### Register Function

-The `register` function receives a `ContractClass` struct as [defined above](#structure), and performs the following steps:
+The `register` function receives the artifact hash, private functions tree root, and packed public bytecode of a `ContractClass` struct as [defined above](#structure), and performs the following steps:

-- Assert that `packed_bytecode` is valid according to the definition in the [Public VM section](../public-vm/bytecode-validation-circuit.md#packed-bytecode-representation).
+- Assert that `packed_public_bytecode` is valid according to the definition in the [Public VM section](../public-vm/bytecode-validation-circuit.md#packed-bytecode-representation).
 - Computes the `contract_class_id` as [defined above](#class-identifier).
 - Emits the resulting `contract_class_id` as a nullifier to prevent the same class from being registered again.
 - Emits an unencrypted event `ContractClassRegistered` with the contents of the contract class.